Skip to content

 The process of setting up an account can vary from broker to broker.
 Those firms which lean towards the ‘crypto purist’ end of the spectrum require specialist wallets to be set up.
 Investors looking to develop a greater understanding of hot and cold wallets might consider this review of the best crypto wallets.

-Investors who want to gain exposure to crypto without going down a tech-heavy rabbit hole might opt to open an account with a broker such as eToro.
+Investors who want to gain exposure to crypto without going down a tech-heavy rabbit hole might opt to open an account with a broker.
 That broker allows clients to buy crypto outright (not in CFD form) and then stake it.
 Setting up an account is very straightforward and takes minutes to complete.
 Once done, the same account can be used to trade anything from crypto to the best copper mining stocks and Apple Inc shares.

 3. Buy Crypto